Natalia-Kalashnikova/ReadJourney/README.md

 - **Styled-components**: For UI styling.
 - **Axios**: A promise-based HTTP client for making API requests, used for communication with the backend.
-- **React Select**: For dropdown select component, used for selection forms and filters.
 - **RC Progress**: For progress bar component for React, used to visually indicate reading progress.
 - **React Responsive**: For building responsive designs.